Texas Divorce 101: Child Support

 Child Support Payments: Who Pays?

-There is an incorrect public presumption that, in a divorce, the father will be ordered to pay child support.
-While the father may end up paying child support, there is no law that requires this.
-The law actually says that the court may order either or BOTH parents to support a child (Tex.
+There is a common misconception in the public sphere that, during a divorce, the father will invariably be assigned the role of paying child support.
+However, it's essential to clarify that there is no legal mandate for such an arrangement.
+In fact, the law explicitly states that the court may order either or BOTH parents to provide financial support for their child (Tex.
 Fam.
 Code §154.001(a)).

 How Much?
 Determining the Right Level for Child Support

-The Texas Family Code lays out guidelines with exact amounts and calculations for determining child support payments based on the obligor’s income and financial resources.
-Child support guidelines are presumed to be in the best interest of the child and have gone largely unchanged since 1989.
+The Texas Family Code contains invaluable guidelines, complete with precise calculations, to ascertain child support payments.
+These calculations are primarily based on the obligor's income and financial resources.
+It's crucial to understand that these child support guidelines are grounded in the principle that they serve the best interests of the child and have remained relatively unchanged since 1989.

 # of Children |